migmac99/visual-eq/Standalone/README.md

-To start on macOS you need to open terminal and do the following
+To start on macOS you need to `open Terminal` and do the following

 ```
 chmod a+x